EL-BID/guia-de-publicacion/_documents/pages/TerminosAdminTributaria.md

 **34. Privilegios e inmunidades.** Ninguna provisión en estos términos o condiciones debe ser aplicada o interpretada como una renuncia, restricción o límite de los privilegios e inmunidades del BID ni de su personal reconocidos bajo cualquier tratado, ley nacional o ley internacional.

 ---

+# English version

+# Terms and Conditions for the Call for Proposals of Tools in Open Code for Subnational Tax Administration

 **1.**	The following details the Terms and Conditions of the Call for Proposals of Digital Tools in Open Code for Subnational Tax Administration (henceforth, the “Terms and Conditions” and the “Call”, respectively).

 By participating in the Call, the contest participant accepts fully and completely the Terms and Conditions, including any modification that is made in the future.
 The up-to-date version of these Terms and Conditions is available on this website.
 The Inter-American Development Bank (“IDB”) will notify the contest participants of any modification via e-mail.